learnables/cherry/README.md

 ## Example

 The following snippet showcases some of the tools offered by cherry.
-Stuff might break.

 ~~~python
 import cherry as ch